Pyomo/mpi-sppy/doc/src/seqsamp.rst

 For multi-stage, use `multi_seqsampling.py`.

-There is sample code in two-stage, sequential in ``examples.farmer.farmer_seqsampling.py`` and a bash scrip to test drive it is ``examples.farmer.farmer_sequential.bash``.
+There is sample code for two-stage, sequential in ``examples.farmer.farmer_seqsampling.py`` and a bash scrip to test drive it is ``examples.farmer.farmer_sequential.bash``.